American student Ivy Pepin is about to finish her Creative Writing Internship in Cape Town and reflects on her experience.

 The combined experiences of living in Cape Town and interning with Greenpop changed my view on what it means to be an environmentalist.
 I used to feel that the earth needed protection from humans and our tangible threats: things like plastic pollution, deforestation, and carbon emissions.
 Now, I think about how humans can interact with their unique environment in the way that will be most mutually sustainable.
 Before, I avoided single-use items at all costs; now, I feel that throwing out a paper plate might make more sense than creating something else to wash in a drought-stricken country.
 Solutions aren’t one-size-fits-all.
 These are the perspective shifts I can only recognize in hindsight.

 Somehow the world has gotten bigger and smaller at the same time over the last six months.
 Things seem more complex, but the ability to have an impact now truly feels within my reach.
-For that reason, I’d say that Greenpop’s significance is not just in the number of trees they’ve planted in the Cape Flats or the stretches of land they’ve reforested.
-I’ll remember this organization for nights spent huddling together with the team to appreciate a starry sky in the Platbos forest, for earnest conversations about how to improve tree survival rates, for a sprint into the freezing ocean on a trip to Gansbaai with coworkers I already felt close to and barely knew.
-The beauty of Greenpop is in the way it pulls people together and reminds us that we can change the world because collectively, we are the world.
+I’d say that Greenpop’s significance isn’t just in the number of trees they’ve planted or the stretches of land they’ve reforested.
+I’ll remember this organization for nights spent huddling together with the team to appreciate a starry sky in the Platbos forest.
+For earnest conversations about how to improve tree survival rates.
+For a sprint into the freezing ocean on a trip to Gansbaai with coworkers I already felt close to and barely knew.
+The beauty of Greenpop is how they remind us that we can change the world because collectively, we are the world.

 Other interesting reads: